JJNod88/jjn-pp2-tbc/README.md

     *

 6. When clicking rock, it is only logging a draw
-    * I had my user winds, draws, loses functions added incorrectly. see bug 7.
+    * Fix: I had my user winds, draws, loses functions added incorrectly. see bug 7.
 This fixed it.

 7. When clicking my buttons, it wasn't incrementing the score every time.
     * I had my functions inside an individual if/else/else if statement, so it was only checking one particulsr piece of logic.